cysouw/diathesis/text/c04_reflexive.md

 ### Double coreference

-As already seen in the previous example [@Last], three coreferents are also possible [@Next a].
-With both an accusative and a dative coreferent [@Next b] things get really interesting in the third person, as both will turn into *sich*, leading to a sequence of two *sich* reflexive pronouns [@Next c].
+As already seen in the previous example [@last], three coreferents are also possible [@next a].
+With both an accusative and a dative coreferent [@next b] things get really interesting in the third person, as both will turn into *sich*, leading to a sequence of two *sich* reflexive pronouns [@next c].

 :::ex
 a.
 Morgen putze ich mir meine Schuhe.